 Bhaskar does not own a tractor and hires services from those who operate tractors as a business.
 The village has 60 to 70 tractors usually of 45 hp.
 The cost of nangar ploughing and other operations for sowing a crop is Rs 2,500 per acre.

 Earlier, the Maharashtra government had a monopoly on the purchase of cotton and the price the farmers received was less than what farmers in adjoining states like Gujarat got.
 Farmers were forced to smuggle their cotton to other states for better prices.
 Now, most of the cotton is sold at the doorstep, purchased by local traders.
 This is an absolute contrast to states like Punjab, Haryana and Rajasthan, where much of the sale take place in the anaj (grain) mandi.
 Farmers wonder why the price of cotton has not gone up despite a bad monsoon last year and resultant poor cotton harvest.

 Bhaskar’s cow gives five to six litres of milk per day and the milk can be sold at the collection centre in the village for Rs 15 per litre.
 There is a veterinary doctor available on call who charges a very nominal fee.
+But he also has advanced devices for booking appointments for the ones who can afford them, like the telehealth software veterinary medicine.
 In villages declared drought affected, the government has set-up chara chavni fodder centres where free fodder is provided to the cattle owned by farmers.